Fiveable

 Migration patterns

-• Some plateau tribes undertook long-distance bison hunting expeditions
+• Some plateau tribes undertook long-distance bison hunting expeditions east of the Cascades

 Harvesting cycles

-• Berry picking occurred throughout summer months
+• Berry picking occurred throughout the summer months

-• Fall hunting expeditions targeted animals in prime condition
+• Fall hunting expeditions targeted animals in prime condition:

-• Waterfowl hunted during fall migrations
+• Waterfowl were hunted during fall migrations

 Winter activities